Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Experiments

 \textbf{ACW-I:} The weight of each actual cause-witness pair is equal to the value of the counterfactual improvement it admits.
 This means that we use the full information given in this table.\footnote{This approach to responsibility is aligned with the notion of graded causality \cite{halpern2015graded}.
 However, here instead of using a normality ranking over the actual cause-witness pairs, we evaluate them w.r.t. the counterfactual improvement they admit.}

 Apart from \textbf{AC}, \textbf{ACCS}, \textbf{ACW} and \textbf{ACW-I}, we also consider in our experiments the CH definition.
-Plot \ref{fig: resp_attr} shows the agents' degrees of responsibility for the trajectory we introduced in Section \ref{sec.demonstration} and for the various responsibility attribution methods we consider in this section.
-For this plot, the input of all the methods is Table \ref{tab : ac-w_pairs}.
+Plot \ref{fig: resp_attr} shows the agents' degrees of responsibility for the trajectory from Section \ref{sec.demonstration} and for the various responsibility attribution methods.
+For this plot, the input of all the methods is Table~\ref{tab : ac-w_pairs}.
 Observe how in this example the lion's share of responsibility shifts gradually from \agentzero~to \agentone, as we include more information from Table \ref{tab : ac-w_pairs} to our responsibility assignment process.
-For instance, \agentone~could improve on their own the final outcome by playing one of $3$ alternative actions at the first time-step (rows $10$-$16$), while \agentzero~had only $2$ (rows $8$, $9$).
-Because of that, \agentone's degree of responsibility increases relative to \agentzero's when we transition from \textbf{AC} to \textbf{ACCS}.
-Appendix \ref{sec.variations_app} shows the attributed responsibilities, when definitions BF and HP are considered instead of Definition \ref{def.ours}.
+For instance, \agentone~could improve the outcome on their own by playing one of $3$ alternative actions at the first time-step (rows $10$-$16$), while \agentzero~had only $2$ (rows $8$, $9$).
+Because of that, \agentone's responsibility increases relative to \agentzero's when we transition from \textbf{AC} to \textbf{ACCS}.
+Appendix \ref{sec.variations_app} shows the attributed responsibilities, when BF and HP are considered instead of Definition \ref{def.ours}.